Customs Bonds in Canada: The Complete Guide

 Temporary Importation Bond

 A temporary importation bond covers goods brought into Canada for a limited period — such as trade show equipment, tools for a specific project, or professional instruments.
-The bond guarantees the goods will be exported within the allowed timeframe or that duties will be paid if they remain in Canada.
+The bond guarantees the goods will be exported within the allowed timeframe or that duties and taxes will be paid if they remain in Canada.

 ATA Carnet